How To Braid A Pie Crust

 - Repeat step 2 & 3 with the second braid.
 To join the two, gently uncross the very end of each braid and weave the two ends into each other.

 Do you plan to pre-bake your empty pie shell or do you plan to fill it and bake it?
 Regardless of what you decide to do, you might consider brushing an egg wash over the edges of the pie shell.
 Here are some different pie crust washes.
 You can choose a glossy shine, a light sheen…you have a few options.

 If you decide to pre-bake your pie shell and fill it later, here’s all you need to do,

 - Place the prepared pie shell in the freezer for about 30 minutes.

 - Dock the pie shell.
-This simply means to use a fork and prick the bottom of the pie shell so that it doesn’t puff up while baking.
+This simply means using a fork and pricking the bottom of the pie shell so that it doesn’t puff up while baking.

 - Crumple up a piece of parchment paper, then un-crumple it.
 Place it in the bottom of the pie shell.